-Low-carb ham and egg cups are such a simple idea using a piece of ham instead of pastry.
-It makes them naturally gluten-free, grain-free and wheat-free.
+Quick and easy baked ham and egg cups are a quick and easy high-protein keto breakfast.
+It's a simple idea to use a piece of ham instead of pastry.

-Ham and egg cups are a mixture of eggs, meat and vegetables baked inside a ham "cup".
-They are crustless, gluten-free, low-carb and more often than not, keto too.
+Ham and egg cups are versatile and are traditionally a mixture of eggs, cooked meat, and vegetables baked inside a ham "cup".
+They are crustless, naturally gluten-free, low-carb, and more often than not, keto too.

 Are ham and egg cups keto?